Kirsten Bodley, Chief Executive Officer, WES

 “You don’t have to hold a senior position to be a mentor, and distance shouldn’t stand in the way either.
 There are some very successful mentee relationships that take place using phone, email and Skype,” continues Bodley.
 “The most important thing is that it’s a non-judgemental relationship, focused on helping the mentee to achieve their goals.”

-While the needs of the mentee are paramount, mentors also gain a lot from the process too.
+While the needs of the mentee are key, mentors also gain a lot from the process too.
 “I’m a mentor for a number of A-Level students through the Social Mobility Foundation and, as well as being both rewarding and satisfying, you also gain confidence in yourself and learn vital communication skills,” say Bodley.

 In 2002, WES established their own mentoring scheme to support women working within STEM industries.
 It has continued to grow in popularity and many, like Bodley, would like to see mentoring become a core component of everyone’s professional development.